anders-w-rasmussen/crispr_decryptr/README.md

 Second, the *predict* command constructs a convolution matrix from intended targets.
 This command can align spacer sequences to a reference genome, or build the matrix from intended gRNA target locations.
 The convolution matrix serves as a linear map of guide-specific effect to base-specific effect.

-Thirdly, the *classify* command takes the results of the first two commands to map the locations of functional elements on the region of interest using a Gaussian process deconvolution and Hidden semi-Markov Models.
+Thirdly, the *classify* command takes the results of the first two commands to map the locations of functional elements on the region of interest using a Gaussian process deconvolution and Hidden semi-Markov Models. <br />

-*Figure 1 from our publication CRISPR-Decryptr reveals  <br />  cis-regulatory elements from noncoding pertubation screens.*
+*Figure 1 from our publication CRISPR-Decryptr reveals  <br />  cis-regulatory elements from noncoding pertubation screens.* <br />